 Here are some Positive Ways for Supporting Your Child During a Tantrum and Other Strong Emotions

-Change your Lens
+1. Change your Lens

-Respond Kindly (To boys and girls alike)
+2. Respond with Respect and Kindness (To boys and girls alike)

-Unfortunately, research has shown that a double standard exists when it comes to the expression of anger.
+Research has shown that a double standard exists when it comes to the expression of anger.
 Adults (parents, teachers and caregivers) tend to respond more negatively to boys that cry.

 Trying to reason during a tantrum usually doesn’t work, but Dr. Michaelson adds that saying something kind like “I’m right here, I hear you.” can help.
 If you know your child doesn’t want you to say anything, that’s fine too.
 Just being willing to be available when the storm cools down counts too.

 Positive Discipline Trainer Casey O’Roarty agrees with Dr. Michaelson and adds “When my boy was melting down big time I sat with him and tried to validate his emotions.”
 She added that using a validating, compassionate and present approach helped her stay calm too and not react badly.
 She said “I ended up letting him know that I loved him and that I would be available to talk when he was ready.
 He came to find me, and apologized for gettting so worked up!”

-Stop behaviors not feelings
+5. Stop behaviors not feelings